LamArt/Lamart-Lk-Backend/README.md

 * Yandex is the only provider available now. dev token: https://oauth.yandex.ru/authorize?response_type=token&client_id=c120ba35adaf4278a8277e542b1a0cbd "acess_token" param in response url is what you looking for

+## Atlassian Provider
+To connect Jira as provider you need:
+1) Create a new app in [Developer Console](https://developer.atlassian.com/console/myapps/)
+2) Add all permissions with Jira API like read and etc, but no more 50 scopes.
+3) Open "Authorization" in left menu, configure OAuth 2.0
+4) You need to take URL from "Classic Jira platform REST API authorization URL"
+5) Add in your URL new param: 'Ajira-data-provider%20offline_access& redirect_uri='.
+You can past it to the right place, all the difference is in the offline access parameter.
+6) After accepting all accesses "code=" param is what you need
+7) Exchange your authorization code to JWT token by auth/exchange_token/